au-williams/docker-discord-bot/readme.md

 const config = new Config(import.meta.filename);
 ```

-_This JavaScript file manages the config service state.
+This JavaScript file manages the config service state.
 You can create a `Config` object in your plugin using the plugins filename as a parameter - provided by Node.js as `import.meta.filename`.
-This `Config` object has the file contents of [config.json](config.json) and the JSON file of the plugin filename if it exists.
-After updating data stored in the JSON file you can use `config.save()` to update the file locally._
+This `Config` object has the file contents of [config.json](config.json) and the JSON file of the plugin filename (if one exists).
+After updating data stored in the plugin JSON file you can use `config.save()` to update the plugin JSON file locally.

-_If `discord_config_channel_id` is set in [config.json](config.json) then your JSON file of the plugin filename will be backed up to that channel on startup.
-You'll be warned if your backup is out of sync thereafter so it can be reuploaded.
-Reuploading your JSON is done by clicking the `Reupload` button - backing up your current file and saving the previous file to the version history.
-Clicking `Restore` on a backup will rename your JSON file before downloading and replacing with the backup._
+If `discord_config_channel_id` is set in [config.json](config.json) then your plugin JSON files will be backed up to that channel on bot startup.
+You'll be warned if a backup is out of sync thereafter so it can be reuploaded.
+Reuploading the JSON is done by clicking the `⬆️ Backup` button which backs up your current file after saving the previous backup file to its version history.
+Clicking `⬇️ Restore` on a backup will rename your JSON file before downloading the backup file.

 <!-- TODO: add config key to not be backed up? "enable_backup": false? -->

----

 </details>

 <details>

 <summary>⚙️ services/emitter.js</summary>

----
+### ⚙️ services/emitter.js

 ```js
 import { Emitter } from "../services/emitter.js";